 Crazy Helen: ...It's a big roan mare.
 She's acting all funny.
 Like maybe she's been eating the loco weed.

 - The same book also has a pretty obvious reference to The Talk in one scene.

 - Edriss's backstory in VISSER is full of this.
 She spent a few years lounging around on drugs, for one thing.

-- It's not just Edriss's backstory either—VISSER features a cocaine-addicted actress nicknamed "Jenny Lines", Visser Three bribing a homeless man with alcohol, and various and sundry other sneaky little additions.
+- It's not just Edriss's backstory either—VISSER features a cocaine-addicted actress nicknamed "Jenny Lines" (who is so addicted she doesn't care that an alien has taken over her mind so long as she keeps getting cocaine), Visser Three bribing a homeless man with alcohol, and various and sundry other sneaky little additions.
 For a series marketed at preteens, VISSER is a very adult book.